bvancamp99/MultiPaste/README.md

 <h3> Improve </h3>
 <ul>
   <li>Gray out edit option unless selected item is text item</li>
+  <li>Could perhaps show only a small portion of items at a time and display more when scrolling down.
+Could help with throughput and a clean/simple look.</li>
   <li>Might want another string collection in LocalClipboard to store all keys currently displayed on the visual clipboard</li>
   <li>Lots of redundant code in ClipboardItem's children classes; conflate if possible and/or make abstract methods</li>
   <li>Make abstract parent class for ImageItem, AudioItem, and CustomItem.
 It would contain a "MyFile" FileInfo property, as well as some operations in the constructor.</li>